 helm install rancher-backup rancher-charts/rancher-backup -n cattle-resources-system --version $CHART_VERSION

-For an air-gapped environment, use the option below to pull the backup-restore-operator
+For an air-gapped environment, use the following Helm value to pull the backup-restore-operator image from your private registry when you install the rancher-backup Helm chart.

---set image.repository $REGISTRY/rancher/backup-restore-operator
+--set image.repository <registry>/rancher/backup-restore-operator

 2. Restore from backup using a Restore custom resource